pierreburel/compass-hdpi/README.md

 You can also totally disable HDPI assets by setting the `$disable-hdpi` variable to `true` (default to `false`)

     $disable-hdpi: false !default;

+You can set the dimension styles by default when using background-hdpi() by setting the `$background-hdpi-dimensions` variable to `true` (default to `false`)

+    $background-hdpi-dimensions: false !default;

+If using a generated images folder and compass 0.12.2, the `$generated-image-folder` variable must be set to the generated images folder relative to images folder set in config.rb, for example 'generated' (default to `false`)

+    $generated-image-folder: false !default;